 The Vehicle Assembly Center, an assembly line built for research, opened last spring as part of the Center for Advanced Manufacturing.
 Clemson officials announced last month they have received $3-million from the National Science Foundation to start a graduate education program in advanced manufacturing across the campus.

-The forum will help clarify a plan for more action at Clemson and beyond, said Johnson, who is also the Thomas F. Hash ‘69 SmartState Endowed Chair in Sustainable Development in the College of Engineering, Computing and Applied Sciences.
+The forum helped clarify a plan for more action at Clemson and beyond, said Johnson, who is also the Thomas F. Hash ‘69 SmartState Endowed Chair in Sustainable Development in the College of Engineering, Computing and Applied Sciences.

-“This forum is a critical step,” he said.
-“After the forum, the private sector partners and educational institutions will work together to build on this framework to ensure the region is successful in advanced manufacturing for years to come.
-Our homework assignment will be to build cooperation between companies, colleges, universities and government working toward a shared goal: a stronger, more prosperous advanced manufacturing community.”
+“This forum was a critical step,” he said.
+“Private sector partners and educational institutions are now working together to build on this framework to ensure the region is successful in advanced manufacturing for years to come.
+Our homework assignment is to build cooperation between companies, colleges, universities and government working toward a shared goal: a stronger, more prosperous advanced manufacturing community.”

 “Our state continues to attract industries whose competitive advantage is based on advanced manufacturing technology, and the existing advanced manufacturers in our state are continuing to expand,” Rigas said.
 “One of the keys to their success and remaining globally competitive is the higher education community listening to the needs of industry and then creating the research-and-education programs that companies need to thrive.
 CU-ICAR and Deep Orange are excellent examples of this concept in action.”

-The forum is called “A Vision for Advanced Manufacturing in the Region 1.0: A Framework for Competitive Growth.”
+The forum was called “A Vision for Advanced Manufacturing in the Region 1.0: A Framework for Competitive Growth.”

-Johnson will serve as moderator, with questions for the panelists on advanced manufacturing issues.
-The audience will have a chance to ask questions as time allows.
-The audience will consist of leaders from colleges, universities, technical colleges, business and government.
+Johnson served as moderator, with questions for the panelists on advanced manufacturing issues.
+The audience was made up of leaders from colleges, universities, technical colleges, business and government.